HobbitLong/CMC/README.md

 **(2) Unsupervised v.s.
 Supervised**

 ResNet-101 trained with our **unsupervised** CMC objective surpasses **supervisedly** trained AlexNet on ImageNet classification (60.1% v.s.
-57.3%).
-For this first time on ImageNet classification, unsupervised method surpasses the classic supervised-AlexNet proposed in 2012.
+59.3%).
+For this first time on ImageNet classification, unsupervised methods are surpassing the classic supervised-AlexNet proposed in 2012 (CPC++ and DIM++ also achieve this milestone concurrently).

 ## Installation